roskakori/CodecMapper/ebcdic/README.rst

 Version 1.0.3, 2019-08-08

-* Fixed ValueError during installation on Windows.
+* Attempted to fix ValueError during installation on Windows.
 Apparently the ``license_file`` metadata are generally broken on this platform.
 Now the license is included as a simple ``data_file`` (#11).